Gary Spencer Millidge

 Gary Spencer Millidge (born 1961) is a British comic book creator best known for his series Strangehaven.
 He has also written and contributed to books about comics.

 Biography

 In 1995 Millidge began his Strangehaven series and in the same month published a short Strangehaven story in the comics anthology Negative Burn.

 Strangehaven ran for ten years from 1995 to 2005.
 In 2014, Millidge returned to the series as part of Soaring Penguin Press‘s anthology magazine Meanwhile'.
+In 2024, he announced the final chapter, Strangehaven: Epilogue.
+According to a post from his blog from December 2025, it is still under "gradual, but relentless progress."

 Millidge also writes about comics, editing Alan Moore: Portrait of an Extraordinary Gentleman and Alan Moore: Storyteller as well as writing Comic Book Design.